-Started in 2002, this prestigious, nationally recognized program provides an honored few benefits and privileges that improve teaching skills, strengthen resumes and influence space and science education at a national level.
-More than 250 educators from throughout the world are active as Teacher Liaisons.
+Started in 2002, this prestigious, internationally recognized program provides an honored few benefits and privileges that improve teaching skills, strengthens resumes and influences space and science education at an international level.
+Nearly 300 educators from throughout the world are active Teacher Liaisons.

 We select a new flight of Teacher Liaisons each January.
 Once selected, Teacher Liaisons may remain active in the program as long as they continue to meet requirements for using and advocating for space-based education in their classrooms or schools.